(Editor’s note: This post was updated at 4:30 p.m. The original version identified the wrong city as Centene’s Kentucky headquarters.)

 The algorithm state officials used to choose the winners favored the low-cost plans, obviously, because therein lies the savings.

 The state methodology initially assigned members to a plan, with the two lowest cost plans getting more members than the highest.

-If Centene’s manged care system, for example, could actually get each member to spend less than $330 per month, they’d make a profit.
-But crucial to getting costs that low would mean lowering reimbursements to health care providers such as doctors and pharmacies, which meant losing some.
+If Centene’s manged care system actually got each member to spend less than $330 per month, they’d make a profit.
+But crucial to getting costs that low would mean cutting reimbursements to health care providers such as doctors and pharmacies, which meant losing some.